-Provides an “ink preview” that approximates how blending, transparency, and overprinting will appear in color-separated output.
+Provides an “ink preview” that approximates how blending, transparency, and overprinting appear in color-separated output.

 Pixel Preview mode (View > Pixel Preview)

-Approximates how your artwork will appear when it is rasterized and viewed in a web browser.
+Approximates how your artwork appears when it is rasterized and viewed in a web browser.

 Flattener Preview panel (Window > Flattener Preview)

 Highlights areas of the artwork that meet certain criteria for flattening when saved or printed.